 Life insurance policies, retirement accounts and payable-on-death bank accounts that have named beneficiaries do not need to be included in the will.

 You don’t have to leave it up to a stranger and the dictates of a law written generations ago to decide how your belongings are distributed when you are gone.
 At the Brady Cobin Law Group, our experienced inheritance lawyers know how important having a well-drafted will is to a family dealing with the loss of a loved one.
 We can help you document your desires and ensure that the people you care most about are provided for according to how you want them to be.

 At Brady Cobin Law Group, PLLC, our focus is on helping individuals and families develop appropriate plans for estates of all sizes.
 For more than 35 years, our compassionate inheritance lawyers have helped families put in place plans for the orderly distribution of their possessions accumulated over a lifetime.
 Our attorneys handle probate issues, wills, and elder law matters.

 We can help you create a will for the first time or revise an outdated will to address changes in your life such as remarriage or additions to your family.
-View our estate planning calculator to learn what documents you may need.
+View our estate planning calculator and any other helpful estate planning tools to learn what documents you may need.
 Contact us today to discuss how we can help you protect your family and your legacy.